- Serves 8

 - 4 cups Grated Mozarella Cheese

 - Make the Lasagna Sauce: Rinse and finely dice all vegetables (no need to peel) and crush the garlic.
-Bring a large lidded frypan to heat and add some olive oil and salt.
+Bring a large lidded frypan to heat and add the olive oil and salt.
 Saute the vegetables until they are starting to soften.
 Stir in the tomato paste, diced tomatoes and then the beef stock.
 Stir in the textured vegetable protein.
 Drop in the fresh herbs.
 Place lid on the frypan and reduce the heat to a simmer.
 Cook for the first 30 minutes with the lid on - check and stir often to ensure no sticking.
 Cook for the final 30 minutes with the lid off - you want the liquid to reduce so you end up with a rich sauce that is able to be spread over the lasagne sheets but is not too runny.
 You may need to cook a little longer if your sauce is too runny.

 - Make the Bechamel Sauce: Use a medium non-stick saucepan and place on a medium heat.
 Drop in the butter, salt, bay leaves and nutmeg.
 While the butter is melting, mix the cornflour and a little of the milk to make a paste that has no lumps.
 Add the milk followed by the cornflour paste to the saucepan.
 Stir with a wooden spoon until the milk cooks all the way through and the sauce has a lovely thick consistency.
 Turn off the heat and seal the saucepan with a lid to prevent a skin forming on top.

 - Assemble the Lasagna: Grease the bottom and sides of a large baking dish.
-Lay down a thin layer of the lasagne sauce Cover with lasagne sheets (don't overlap the sheets as this may affect cooking) Lay down a thin layer of the bechamel sauce Sprinkle roughly 1 cup of mozarella cheese over the sauce Repeat sauce, lasagne sheets, bechamel, cheese until you get to 2 - 3cm from the top of the dish (or you run out of ingredients) Your goal is to finish with the bechamel sauce as the top layer.
+Lay down a thin layer of the lasagne sauce Cover with lasagne sheets (do not overlap the sheets as this may affect cooking) Lay down a thin layer of the bechamel sauce Sprinkle roughly 1 cup of mozarella cheese over the sauce Repeat sauce, lasagne sheets, bechamel, cheese until you get to 2 - 3cm from the top of the dish (or you run out of ingredients) Your goal is to finish with the bechamel sauce as the top layer.
 Sprinkle with a little more nutmeg.
 If desired, you can top this with cheese.

 - Bake in a 180.C oven for 45 mins - 1 hour.
 If you find the top of the lasagne starts to brown too quickly, place it lower down in the oven and/or slightly reduce the oven temperature.
 Your lasagna is cooked when a sharp knife slips easily through the lasagna sheets.
-We recommend allowing your lasagna to sit for 15 minutes prior to serving to allow the dish to not only cool a little but to 'come together'.
+We recommend allowing your lasagna to sit for 15 minutes prior to serving to allow the dish to not only cool a little, but to come together.
 This makes it a little easier to serve up.